The 20 Best Newborn Polycythemia Doctors in The United States

 Offers Telehealth

-Shannon Penland is a Hematologist Oncology provider in Seneca, Pennsylvania.
+Shannon Penland, MD, MS, is a medical oncologist and treats all medical oncology and hematology patients.
 Dr. Penland is rated as an Experienced provider by MediFind in the treatment of Newborn Polycythemia.
-Her top areas of expertise are Chronic Myelogenous Leukemia (CML), Philadelphia-Negative Chronic Myeloid Leukemia, Lynch Syndrome, and Paget Disease of the Breast.
+She is also highly rated in 42 other conditions, according to our data.
+Her clinical expertise encompasses Chronic Myelogenous Leukemia (CML), Philadelphia-Negative Chronic Myeloid Leukemia, Familial Colorectal Cancer, and Colorectal Cancer.
+Dr. Penland is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.
 Dr. Penland is currently accepting new patients.

 What is the definition of Newborn Polycythemia?